This is the text of a talk delivered by me at the International Conference of Nigerian Students, at the University of Hull, on the 4th of April 2009

 Each of the over 150 million citizens of Nigeria is a uniquely and exquisitely crafted living-breathing wonder of the world.
 Our boisterous nature is untamed by the vicissitudes of life that characterise Nigeria.
 And these problems are myriad.
 I wish to submit that we focus mostly not on the problems of Nigeria but on the manifestations of these problems.
 We vilify a system which is solely a reflection of what we have become.
 Like every force or instrument in existence, a human being can be used for evil or for good.
 The difference between a person and an instrument is that a person has a choice.
 A choice to accept what can be called the norms of our society or to decide to buck the trend and take a different direction down the path less travelled and make a difference.

 As citizens of Nigeria, we owe a responsibility to ourselves, each other and to generations yet unborn, to make the right choices.
 The choices we make today live long after we die and have more impact than we can ever foresee.
 For example, a poorly taught class may result in substandard educational products, who will in turn build bad roads causing death to many, or manufacture toxic goods.
 A hospital partially equipped due to mismanaged funds will ultimately cause the death of thousands.
 If the way I live my life will cause someone to die, then I prefer not to live.
-Furthermore, we cannot absolve ourselves of guilt by declaring that we ourselves have part in the odious practices of corruption, for evil prevails when good men do nothing.
+Furthermore, we cannot absolve ourselves of guilt by declaring that we ourselves have taken no part in the odious practices of corruption, for evil prevails when good men do nothing.

 You may well ask me then “What can I as only one person do against the overwhelming tide of degradation that seemingly besets Nigeria?”
 I would reply there is unimaginable strength in the power of one person.
 The most popular example will be that of Rosa Parks whose defiance in the face of overpowering and accepted injustice led to the civil rights movement of the sixties without which Obama would not have become president of the United States of America.
 Her defiance was fuelled by an attitudinal change engineered by Martin Luther King Jr. in a little Baptist church in Montgomery.
 Dr. King preached a change in attitude that was translated into action and triumph of the human spirit.
 This singular act led to the election of Obama as the first non-white president of the USA – one choice whose effect touches us all.